kaushal07wick/kaushal07wick/README.md

 # Hi, *Kaushal* here :wave:
-> LLM Enthusiast, Computer Vision and Deep Learning Researcher.
+> LLM Enthusiast, Computer Vision and Deep Learning Engineer.
 I am actively working on these areas and would love any collaborations :love_you_gesture::handshake:.
-- Langauage Modelling (Code LLMs)
+- Langauage Modelling
 - Deep Learning
 - Computer Vision
 - Robotics